DestinyItemManager/DIM/src/app/loadout-builder/README.md

 # Loadout Optimizer

 The optimizer is hard on resources and thus we have gone to a lot of effort to make it faster at runtime.
 Doing this has made the logic quite hard to follow.
-This README aims to help contributers get around the optimizer and figure out where changes need to be made.
+This README aims to help contributors get around the optimizer and figure out where changes need to be made.

 ## High level overview of data flow